-Archaeology at Churchill
+Archaeology

 Churchill, as a large and friendly community, offers Archaeology students an excellent library, and a Director of Studies, Elizabeth DeMarrais, who has been active in the teaching of undergraduates for many years.
 Liz’s current research investigates the dynamics of social groups in the past.
 With a broad training in Anthropology as well as Archaeology, she has long-standing interests in the origins of social inequality in the human past, the emergence of leadership, and ‘bottom-up’ patterns of social integration.
 She studies community organisation through the study of the built environment and architecture in the past, as well as writing about early states (the Inka empire) and particularly the importance of ideologies in shaping power relations in the past.
 She has previously worked in the American Southwest, Hawaii, South America, and New England.

 “I really enjoyed my time at Churchill studying Archaeology — so much so that I stayed for a fourth year to take an MPhil in Archaeological Research!
 The Archaeology Department is great: it offers a huge variety of courses spanning different periods and regions, there’s lots of opportunities to get involved in different activities (I volunteered at the Museum of Archaeology and Anthropology, for example) and the lecturers are all really friendly and approachable.
-I specialised in South American Archaeology and spent two summers excavating on a site in the Peruvian Andes, which was an incredible experience.
+I specialised in South American Archaeology and spent two summers excavating on a site in the Peruvian Andes, which was an incredible experience.”

 — Beth